unamaria/ih-week1/day3/README.md

 ## Iteration 2: Auto-advance

 Add an option to auto advance: add a command called auto that will move to the next slide every 3 seconds until the last slide.
 Once in auto advance mode, there should be no user prompt.

+## Iteration 3: Multi-line slides

+So far, all of our slides are just one line of text.
+But what if we want to add some multi-line slides or cool graphics to our presentation?
+We need to add support for slides that are more than one line.
+The multi-line content should still be centered vertically and horizontally on the screen.